Dynamic Local Average Treatment Effects in Time Series: Introduction

 Identification of compliers is not only valuable in its own right.
-It also enables us to test the exclusion restriction, a key condition for valid IV estimation that is typically untestable in practice.
+The second main contribution of our paper is to show that this enables us to test the exclusion restriction, a key condition for valid IV estimation that is typically untestable in practice.
 By identifying compliers, and thus also non-compliers, we show that the exclusion restriction can be tested using a $t$-test that compares the average outcomes of non-compliers across different instrument values.
+This idea differs from that of \citet{kitagawa:2015}, who uses a nonnegativity condition on conditional distributions of observables to construct a Kolmogorov\textendash Smirnov test of instrument validity for a binary treatment and a discrete instrument.
+Whereas Kitagawa's approach is based on partial identification, our framework relies on exact identification and does not require either a binary treatment or a discrete instrument.